jack-ivanisevic/jack-ivanisevic/README.md

 ## Selected Work

 ### System & Integration Work
-- Built and stabilized backend systems and APIs supporting real-time data workflows
+- Built and stabilized backend systems and APIs for real-time data workflows
 - Integrated third-party platforms (CRM, email, external services) using APIs, webhooks, and data pipelines
 - Diagnosed and resolved issues in live systems, improving reliability and performance